Marginal revenue: Marginal revenue and Marginal benefit

 Example 1: Suppose consumers want to buy an additional lipstick.
-If the consumer is willing to pay $ 50 for this extra lipstick, the marginal income of the purchase is $ 50.
+If the consumer is willing to pay $50 for this extra lipstick, the marginal income of the purchase is $50.
 However, the more lipsticks consumers have, the less they pay for the next lipstick.
 This is because as consumers accumulate more and more lipsticks, the benefits of having an additional lipstick will be reduced.

 Example 2: Suppose customers are considering buying 10 computers.
-If the marginal income of the 11th computer is $ 2, and the computer company is willing to sell the 11th component to maximize its consumer interest, the company's marginal income is $ 2 and consumers' marginal income is $ 2.
+If the marginal income of the 11th computer is $2, and the computer company is willing to sell the 11th component to maximize its consumer interest, the company's marginal income is $2 and consumers' marginal income is $2.

+Law of diminishing marginal returns

+In microeconomics, for every unit of input added to a firm, the return received decreases.

+When a variable factor of production is put into a firm at a constant level of technology, the initial increase in this factor of production will increase output, but when it exceeds a certain limit, the increased output will diminish and will eventually reduce output in absolute terms.

+Law of increasing marginal returns

+In contrast to the law of diminishing marginal returns, in a knowledge-dependent economy, as knowledge and technological inputs increase, the output increases and the producer's returns tend to increase.
+This is an example of increasing marginal revenue; suppose a company produces toy airplanes.
+After some production, the company spends $10 in materials and labor to build the 1st toy airplane.
+The 1st toy airplane sells for $15, which means the profit on that toy is $5.
+Now, suppose that the 2nd toy airplane also costs $10, but this time it can be sold for $17.
+The profit on the 2nd toy airplane is $12 greater than the profit on the 1st toy airplane.

 Marginal revenue and markup pricing

 Profit maximization requires that a firm produces where marginal revenue equals marginal costs.
 Firm managers are unlikely to have complete information concerning their marginal revenue function or their marginal costs.
 However, the profit maximization conditions can be expressed in a “more easily applicable form”: